krishna-surisetty/abstraction/README.md

 Here we have a class which does some person's verification.
 For the verification process to trigger the method doVerification() with person's details have to passed

 The person should not know how the verification is done.
-Here we are doing some normal verification and getting the result of that and someProcessVerification() which no one should know and getting the result.
-Based on both results we are sending final verification status
+Here we are doing some normal verification and getting the result of that and secretProcessOfVerification() which no one should know how is is done.
+Based on both results we are sending final verification status.

+Notice that we used interface to obtain abstraction.
+We can also use an abstract class.
+Even for the doVerification() method we can create either interface or abstract class and make VerificationProcess class implement it